djbro5/Abfab_Corporate/README.md

 ## APPLICATION DESCRIPTION

-Application is a single page, responsive website using a Bootstrap 5 framework together with HTML, CSS and JavaScript.
+Application is a single page, responsive website using a Bootstrap 5 framework together with HTML, CSS, JavaScript and PHP.

 It scales down for viewing on mobile smartphone using Bootstrap's responsive design technology, together with custom CSS breakpoints and media queries.